aws-samples/serverless-patterns/apigw-fargate-cdk/README.md

 ## Testing

-Retrieve the Fargate Service endpoint from the `cdk deploy` output.
+Retrieve the API Gateway URL from the `cdk deploy` output.
 Example of the output is:

 ```
 CdkStack.APIGatewayUrl = https://abcd123efg.execute-api.ap-southeast-2.amazonaws.com/